1 Guidance

 • Inform the clinical governance leads in their Trusts.

 • Ensure that patients understand the uncertainty about the procedure's safety and efficacy and provide them with clear written information.
-In addition, use of the Institute's information for patients ('Understanding NICE guidance') is recommended.
+In addition, use of NICE's information for the public is recommended.

 • Audit and review clinical outcomes of all patients having endoscopic augmentation of the lower oesophageal sphincter using hydrogel implants for the treatment of GORD (see section 3.1).